FenixArtStudio/meteor-native-android-boilerplate/README.md

 Connect your native Android apps, written in Java, to apps built with the [Meteor](https://www.meteor.com/) framework and build real-time features.

-And this boilerplate shows how to manage it/
+And this boilerplate shows the implementation of [Android-DDP](https://github.com/delight-im/Android-DDP/)

+You may use your own hosted Meteor app or use [this](http://meteor-native-android-boilerplate.meteor.com/) , [here](https://github.com/inovio/meteor-native-android-boilerplate/tree/master/platform) is the source code.

 ## Installation